Trigger Point Dry Needling

 The exact mechanisms of trigger point dry needling are unknown.
-There are mechanical and biochemical effects.
-Based on the pioneering studies by Dr. Jay Shah and colleagues at the National Institute of Health, we know that inserting a needle into trigger points can cause favorable biochemical changes, which assist in reducing pain.
+We do know that inserting a needle into trigger points can cause favorable biochemical changes that assist in reducing pain.
+According to the studies by Dr. Jay Shah and colleagues at the National Institute of Health, there are mechanical and biochemical effects.
 It is essential to elicit the so-called local twitch responses, which are spinal cord reflexes.
 Getting local twitch responses with trigger point dry needling is the first step in breaking the pain cycle.

 Is trigger point dry needling similar to acupuncture?

 There are many similarities and differences between trigger point dry needling and acupuncture.
 Licensed physical therapists in a growing number of states can use trigger point dry needling under the scope of their practice.
 Physical therapists at One on One Physical Therapy are not licensed acupuncturists and do not practice acupuncture.
 (Although we do have licensed acupuncturists on staff.)
 In contrast to most schools of acupuncture, trigger point dry needling is strictly based on Western medicine principles and research.

 What type of problems can be treated with trigger point dry needling?

 Trigger point dry needling can be used for a variety of musculoskeletal problems.
 Muscles are thought to be a primary contributing factor to the symptoms.
 Such conditions include, but are not limited to neck, back, and shoulder pain, arm pain (tennis elbow, carpal tunnel, golfer’s elbow), headache to include migraines and tension-type headaches, jaw pain, buttock pain and leg pain (sciatica, hamstring strains, calf tightness/spasms).
 The treatment of muscles has the greatest effect on reducing the pain mechanisms in the nervous system.